 If you believe that you could provide a safe and caring environment for young people who need it, please get in touch with us to find out more about foster care.
 Our welcoming team of professionals will be happy to take you through any questions you may have.

 There are many different reasons why a child might be taken into foster care.
 We’ve created this infographic to explain some of the main ones.

 Whether you’re near the end of your assessment process with us, or your fostering journey is just beginning – it’s good to have an idea about the types fostering assessment questions you’ll be asked in the final step of your assessment: your fostering panel interview.

 This isn’t a session to grill you, but more a chance for the panel members to get to know you as a person.
 Whilst this can feel daunting, you will have had lots of discussions with your Assessing Social Worker about the topics that these questions are based around.
 The group of people sitting on the panel will have read your assessment (your Form F Report) and considered your own personal circumstances and lifestyle, so mostly they are tailored to you as an individual.

 That being said, it’s always good to have an idea about the kind of thing you’d like to say, how you’d like to come across to others and being able to put your thoughts into words.

-Take a look through our 4 fostering assessment questions to prepare for and have a think about how you would answer them – we don’t want to put you in a position where you are surprised by anything we ask you.
+Take a look through our 4 fostering assessment questions to prepare for and have a think about how you would respond – we don’t want to put you in a position where you are surprised by anything we ask you.

 “Why would you like to be a foster carer?”

-If you’re at panel, you’ll have been asked this fairly often by now, likely at the beginning when you first showed interest in becoming a foster carer, throughout the process with your Assessing Social Worker and now finalising your assessment.
-You’ll be well-versed in your answer and that’s great, panel will want to make sure that you’ve thought about your motives especially this far into the process!
+If you’re this far into the assessment process, you’ll have been asked this fairly often by now, likely at the beginning when you first showed interest in becoming a foster carer, throughout the process with your Assessing Social Worker and now finalising your assessment.
+You’ll be well-versed in your response and that’s great, they will want to make sure that you’ve thought about your motives especially this far into the process!

 “What’s your support network like?”